Valley of the Queens: Eighteenth Dynasty

 The Valley of the Dolmen contains an old trail used by the workmen traveling from Deir el-Medina to the Valley of the Queens.
 Along this path is a small rock-cut temple dedicated to Ptah and Meretseger.

 The tombs from this time period are generally simple in form and consist of a chamber and a shaft for burial.
 Some of the tombs were extended in size to accommodate more than one burial.
 The tombs include those of several royal princes and princesses, as well as some nobles.

-A tomb of the Princesses was located in the Valley.
-This tomb dates to the time of Amenhotep III.
-Its location is currently unknown, but finds from the tomb are in museums and include fragments of burial equipment for several members of the royal family.
-The items include a canopic jar fragment of the King's Wife Henut.
-She is thought to have lived mid-18th Dynasty.
-Her name was enclosed in a cartouche.
-Canopic jar fragments mentioning Prince Menkheperre, a son of Tuthmosis III and Merytre Hatshepsut, were found.
-A King's Great Wife Nebetnehat from the mid-18th Dynasty is attested because her name was enclosed in a cartouche on canopic fragments.
-Canopic jar fragments with the name of the King's Daughter Ti from the mid-18th Dynasty were found as well.
+It has long been thought that that finds located in museums which include fragments of burial equipment for several members of the royal family were from the Valley of the Queens.
+However, these items which include a canopic jar fragment of the King's Wife Henut, canopic jar fragments mentioning a King's Son, Menkheperre, a King's Great Wife, Nebetnehat, canopic jar fragments with the name of the King's Daughter Ti, all come from the Shaft Tombs of Wadi Bairiya 4.5 kilometres north-west of the Valley of the Queens.